vinh-nguyen-code/Scoreboard-Scrimba/README.md

 ### What I learned

-React basis like:

-- Event listeners
-- State
-- Conditional rendering
+- Flex box
-- Forms
+- Semantic HTML
-- Side effects
+- DOM

-### Continued development

-I'd like to:
+I have continued with these stretch goals:

-- Add a button to download meme generated including texts
+- Add Reset buttons to reset points to 0
+- Change hover and active states to buttons
+- Adapt the overall design

 ### Acknowledgmenets